kkm24132/EDA_and_FeatureEngineering/README.md

 and so on..

 ## Tasks
+- Understand data distribution
-- Handling missing values or Missing value treatment
+- Identify missing values and perform treatment
 - Handling or removing duplicates
 - Outlier treatment
 - Data normalization and Scaling (for numeric variables)
 - Encoding categorical variables (for dummy variables)
 - Bivariate and multivariate analysis
+- Feature transformation
+- Feature creation / adding new features

 ## Python Libraries
 - Matplotlib : 2D plotting library